ZahBenjamin/readme_generator/exampleREADME.md

   ## Installation

-  To install, run npm i
+  Install w npm i

   ## Usage

-  Usage usage
+  To use, try installing and running npm i

   ## Contribution

-  To contribute, fork and make a PR
+  Contribute by forking the GH and making a PR

   ## Tests

-  Testing testing testing
+  test test test

   ## Questions